arkane-systems/genie/othersrc/docs/readme.md

 An Arch package (.zst) can be downloaded from the releases, to right.
 Install it manually, using `pacman -U <file>`.

-An unofficial package is also available on the AUR as genie-systemd-git ( https://aur.archlinux.org/packages/genie-systemd-git ).

 ### Fedora

 A Fedora package (.rpm) can be downloaded from the releases, to right.
 Install it manually, using `dnf install <file>`.